Jacob-Alger/Jacob-Alger.github.io/docs/index.md

 ### My Contribution

-For the "project name" project, I was tasked with designing the light sensor subsystem for the device.
+For the "Garden Buddy" project, I was tasked with designing the light sensor subsystem for the device.
 I followed the design process to create a well-researched and effective design using lots of feedback, which I am still getting as this project is currently in the design review phase.
 <br>

 - To see the block diagram, which lays out the general idea of my PCB, you can see it on the ["Block Diagram"](https://jacob-alger.github.io/01-Block-Diagram/Block-Diagram/) page of the datasheet.